MyNameIsHakem/Privacies/Hammer AI: Privacy Policy.md

 ## Permissions:
 Hammer AI does not require any special permissions to operate.
 It respects your device's privacy settings and only utilizes the necessary resources to provide its intended functionality.

-Security:
+## Security:
 We are dedicated to maintaining the security of Hammer AI.
-If you discover any security vulnerabilities or have questions about how the app protects your privacy, please contact us at [your email address].
+If you discover any security vulnerabilities or have questions about how the app protects your privacy, please contact us at hammerai61@gmail.com.
 Your feedback is invaluable, and we will promptly address any issues or concerns.

-Contact:
+## Contact:
-If you have any questions, suggestions, or concerns regarding the privacy policy or the application itself, feel free to reach out via email at [your email address].
+If you have any questions, suggestions, or concerns regarding the privacy policy or the application itself, feel free to reach out via email at hammerai61@gmail.com.

 Thank you for choosing Hammer AI.
 We appreciate your trust and hope you enjoy the app!

 Yours sincerely,

-[Your Name]
-[Co-Developer's Name]
-[Your Location]
-[Your Email Address]
+Hakem and paris,
+Algeria,
+hammerai61@gmail.com